devopsctl/gitlabctl/docs/gitlabctl_edit_branch.md

 ### Options

 ```
-      --dev-can-merge    Flag if developers can merge to the branch (default true)
+      --dev-can-merge    Used with '--protect'.
+Flag if developers can merge to the branch
-      --dev-can-push     Flag if developers can push to the branch (default true)
+      --dev-can-push     Used with '--protect'.
+Flag if developers can push to the branch
   -h, --help             help for branch
   -p, --project string   The name or ID of the project
-      --protect          Protect a branch (default true)
+      --protect          Protect a branch
-      --unprotect        Remove protection of a branch (default true)
+      --unprotect        Remove protection of a branch
 ```

 ### Options inherited from parent commands